 Utilizing multimodal features to describe multimedia data is a natural way for accurate pattern recognition.
 However, how to deal with the complex relationships caused by the tremendous multimodal features and the curse of dimensionality are still two crucial challenges.
 To solve the two problems, a new multimodal features integration method is proposed.
 Firstly, a so-called Feature Relationships Hypergraph (FRH) is proposed to model the high-order correlations among the multimodal features.
 Then, based on FRH, the multimodal features are clustered into a set of low-dimensional partitions.
 And two types of matrices, the interpartition matrix and intra-partition matrix, are computed to quantify the inter- and intra- partition relationships.
 Finally, a multi-class boosting strategy is developed to obtain a strong classifier by combining the weak classifiers learned from the intra- partition matrices.
 The experimental results on different datasets validate the effectiveness of our approach

-Li, J, Bian, W, Tao, D & Zhang, C 2011, 'Learning Colours from Textures by Sparse Manifold Embedding', Lecture Notes in Artificial Intelligence.AI 2011: Advances in Artificial Intelligence.24th Australasian Joint Conference, Australasian Joint Conference on Artificial Intelligence, Springer-Verlag Berlin / Heidelberg, Perth, Australia, pp. 600-608.View/Download from: UTS OPUS or Publisher's site
+Li, J, Bian, W, Tao, D & Zhang, C 2011, 'Learning Colours from Textures by Sparse Manifold Embedding', Lecture Notes in Artificial Intelligence.AI 2011: Advances in Artificial Intelligence.24th Australasian Joint Conference, Australasian Joint Conference on Artificial Intelligence, Springer-Verlag Berlin / Heidelberg, Perth, Australia, pp. 600-608.View/Download from: Publisher's site

 The capability of inferring colours from the texture (grayscale contents) of an image is useful in many application areas, when the imaging device/environment is limited.
 Traditional colour assignment involves intensive human effort.
 Automatic methods have been proposed to establish relations between image textures and the corresponding colours.
 Existing research mainly focuses on linear relations.
 In this paper, we employ sparse constraints in the model of texture-colour relationship.
 The technique is developed on a locally linear model, which assumes manifold assumption of the distribution of the image data.
 Given the texture of an image patch, learning the model transfers colours to the texture patch by combining known colours of similar texture patches.
 The sparse constraint checks the contributing factors in the model and helps improve the stability of the colour transfer.
 Experiments show that our method gives superior results to those of the previous work.

-Bian, W, Li, J & Tao, D 2010, 'Feature Extraction For FMRI-based Human Brain Activity Recognition', Machine Learning In Medical Imaging, International Workshop on Machine Learning in Medical Imaging, Springer-Verlag Berlin, Beijing, China, pp. 148-156.View/Download from: UTS OPUS or Publisher's site
+Bian, W, Li, J & Tao, D 2010, 'Feature Extraction For FMRI-based Human Brain Activity Recognition', Machine Learning In Medical Imaging, International Workshop on Machine Learning in Medical Imaging, Springer-Verlag Berlin, Beijing, China, pp. 148-156.View/Download from: Publisher's site

 Mitchell et al. demonstrated that support vector machines (SVM) are effective to classify the cognitive state of a human subject based on fRMI images observed over a single time interval.
 However, the direct use of classifiers on active voxels veils

-Bian, W, Cheng, JL & Tao, D 2009, 'Biased Isomap Projections For Interactive Reranking', ICME: 2009 IEEE International Conference On Multimedia And Expo, Vols 1-3, IEEE International Conference on Multimedia and Expo, IEEE, New York, NY, pp. 1632-1635.View/Download from: UTS OPUS or Publisher's site
+Bian, W, Cheng, JL & Tao, D 2009, 'Biased Isomap Projections For Interactive Reranking', ICME: 2009 IEEE International Conference On Multimedia And Expo, Vols 1-3, IEEE International Conference on Multimedia and Expo, IEEE, New York, NY, pp. 1632-1635.View/Download from: Publisher's site

 Image search has recently gained more and more attention for various applications.
 To capture users' intensions and to bridge the gap between the low level visual features and the high level semantics, a dozen of interactive reranking (IR) or relevance f